-- Contractual arrangements in relation to the VIEs may be subject to scrutiny by the PRC tax authorities and they may determine that the VIEs owe additional taxes, which could negatively affect our financial condition and the value of our ordinary shares.
+- · If the custodians or authorized users of our controlling non-tangible assets, including chops and seals, fail to fulfill their responsibilities, or misappropriate or misuse these assets, our business and operations may be materially and adversely affected.
 See "Item 3.
-Key Information-D. Risk Factors Risks Related to Our Corporate Structure Contractual arrangements in relation to the VIEs may be subject to scrutiny by the PRC tax authorities and they may determine that the VIEs owe additional taxes, which could negatively affect our financial condition and the value of our ordinary shares" on page 36 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended; - We may lose the ability to use and enjoy assets held by the VIEs that are material to the operation of our business if either entity goes bankrupt or becomes subject to a dissolution or liquidation proceeding.
+Key Information-D. Risk Factors Risks Related to Our Corporate Structure If the custodians or authorized users of our controlling non-tangible assets, including chops and seals, fail to fulfill their responsibilities, or misappropriate or misuse these assets, our business and operations may be materially and adversely affected." on page 33 of our annual report on Form 20-F for the fiscal year ended December 31, 2022; and - Substantial uncertainties exist with respect to the interpretation and implementation of the PRC Foreign Investment Law, and it may materially and adversely affect the viability of our current corporate structure, corporate governance and business operations.
 See "Item 3.
-Key Information-D. Risk Factors Risks Related to Our Corporate Structure We may lose the ability to use and enjoy assets held by the VIEs that are material to the operation of our business if either entity goes bankrupt or becomes subject to a dissolution or liquidation proceeding" on page 36 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended; - If the custodians or authorized users of our controlling non-tangible assets, including chops and seals, fail to fulfill their responsibilities, or misappropriate or misuse these assets, our business and operations may be materially and adversely affected.
-See "Item 3.
-Key Information-D. Risk Factors Risks Related to Our Corporate Structure If the custodians or authorized users of our controlling non-tangible assets, including chops and seals, fail to fulfill their responsibilities, or misappropriate or misuse these assets, our business and operations may be materially and adversely affected" on page 37 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended; and - Substantial uncertainties exist with respect to the interpretation and implementation of the PRC Foreign Investment Law, and it may materially and adversely affect the viability of our current corporate structure, corporate governance and business operations See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-Substantial uncertainties exist with respect to the interpretation and implementation of the PRC Foreign Investment Law, and it may materially and adversely affect the viability of our current corporate structure, corporate governance and business operations" on pages 37 and 38 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended.
+Key Information -D. Risk Factors Risks Related to Our Corporate Structure Substantial uncertainties exist with respect to the interpretation and implementation of the PRC Foreign Investment Law, and it may materially and adversely affect the viability of our current corporate structure, corporate governance and business operations." on page 33 and 34 of our annual report on Form 20-F for the fiscal year ended December 31, 2022.

-For more detailed discussions of these risks, see pages 33 to 38 of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended, initially filed with the SEC on April 29, 2022.
+For more detailed discussions of these risks, see page 32 to 34 of our annual report on Form 20-F for the fiscal year ended December 31, 2022, filed with the SEC on May 16, 2023.